 The main issue I write about regarding Pret is the toxic work environment for profit.
 I almost lost my life and continue to ask for independent investigation into Pret staff suicides.

-So, MS. Hodges can do with this what she likes, but I will always speak out after TWO customers have died (while I worked at Pret responsible for health and safety, never being told about it!).
+I will always speak out after TWO customers have died (while I worked at Pret responsible for health and safety, never being told about it!).
 And Pret only started acting when deaths became public.
 I will also continue to write from a behind the scenes perspective on staff treatment and the forced happiness staff have to portray for Mystery Shopper cash incentives and to avoid fear management.

 Clive Schlee, now former CEO of Pret “retired” with poor scores on Glassdoor & Co. for a reason while remaining as a non-executive Director in the background: